jmontana2577/HackerRank-PowerSum/README.md

   - Raise the base to the specified power, and subtract that from the given number.
   - Call the function again for the result of the subtraction, but increment the base by 1 to see how many ways that can happen.
   - The recursion stops in two instances:
-    - The result of the subtraction equals 0, which means that combination is possible and the count gets incremented by 1.
+    - The result of the subtraction equals 0, which means that a possible combination has been identified and the count gets incremented by 1.
-    - The base raised to the power gets bigger than the current number being passed to the function.
+    - The result of the base raised to the power is greater than the current number being passed to the function, so there's no need to look for combinations starting with that base.